openwdl/wdl/SPEC.md

 ## Import Statements

-Although a WDL workflow and the task(s) it calls may be defined completely within a single WDL document, splitting it into multiple documents can be beneficial in terms of modularity and code resuse.
+Although a WDL workflow and the task(s) it calls may be defined completely within a single WDL document, splitting it into multiple documents can be beneficial in terms of modularity and code reuse.
 Furthermore, complex workflows that consist of multiple subworkflows must be defined in multiple documents because each document is only allowed to contain at most one workflow.

 The `import` statement is the basis for modularity in WDL.
 A WDL document may have any number of `import` statements, each of which references another WDL document and allows access to that document's top-level members (`task`s, `workflow`s, and `struct`s).